 Nutcracker Syndrome Treatment

-In general, if the patient has positive ultrasound findings of kidney vein destruction or blood pooling in the pelvis, as well as a history of abdominal pain and pelvic symptoms, we perform a diagnostic venogram.
+In general, if a patient has positive ultrasound findings of kidney vein destruction or blood pooling in the pelvis, as well as a history of abdominal pain and pelvic symptoms, we perform a diagnostic venogram.

 Venogram treatment of nutcracker syndrome is usually performed under local anesthesia, and allows doctors to clearly localize the anatomy, cause, and severity of blood pooling in the pelvis, and other associated lesions such as nutcracker syndrome.
 We are often able to diagnose NCS in the initial diagnostic test and we keep the patient awake preferentially so that they can understand the anatomy and why we perform these tests.
 In our experience, this process helps tremendously with patient satisfaction.